 • Network equipment

-Why Green Energy Matters for Data Centers
+Green Energy Powers Data Centers Sustainably

 Benefits of renewable energy adoption include: